RTEMS/rtems-docs/README.txt

  http://plantuml.com/

-The page as a link to an 'online demo server' you can use to create images rathre than installing PlantUML.
-Save you source then View and save the PNG format image.
+The page as a link to an 'online demo server' you can use to create images rather than installing PlantUML.
+Save your source then View and save the PNG format image.
 The PlantUML language reference guide is:

  http://plantuml.com/PlantUML_Language_Reference_Guide.pdf